davidpagnon/Pose2Sim_Blender/README.md

 ### Full install

+> Only needed for importing `.mot` motion files.

 Full installation requires admin rights on your computer.
 It is a little tricky, but the following steps should do it smoothly.
 If you encounter any issues, please [submit an issue](https://github.com/davidpagnon/Pose2Sim_Blender/issues).
 Only Windows has been tested, but feel free to tell me how it goes on other platforms!

-It is only needed for importing `.mot`motion files.

 ##### 1. Prerequisites